alansh2/LES-SGS-testing/README.md

 ### stress.m
 This serial script computes the exact subgrid-scale stress tensor.
 Resolved scales are read from `resolved.mat`.
 The remaining filtering operations are carried out by `GaussianFilter.m` using the standard deviation *Gstd* from `properties.mat`.
 ### strain.m
+This serial script computes the velocity gradient tensor and strain rate tensor to be used in sub-grid scale models.
+The resolved scales of which the gradients are taken are loaded from `resolved.mat`.
+The coordinate grid is loaded from `data.mat`.
 ### SGSmodels.m
 ## Functions
 ### GaussianFilter.m